When it comes to producing and distributing goods, warehousing is an essential component that cannot be ignored.

 Secondly, identifying your competitors gives you an understanding of the specifics of the marketplace you’re involved in.

-You get to focus your efforts on gaining a fair share of the market, thus boosting your return on investment through increased patronage.
+You get to focus on gaining a fair share of the market, thus boosting your return on investment through increased patronage.

 iv.
 Determine Warehouse Size